 The Speed Festival underwent a change in 2014 as we returned to running only our core event the Hillclimb and the charity golf day.
 From kicking off in 2009 with a single event, the festival grew rapidly and by 2012 it hosted a Kart Grand Prix, Motor Show, Slot Car Challenge, Soap Box Derby, 4×4 Challenge, 4×4 Forest Drives, a Golf Day and the Hillclimb.

 The concept was ambitious and had never been done before in South Africa, but it was simply too much for our small team of volunteers to undertake, and the financial costs were too great.
 Having taken stock after the 2012 festival we decided to go back to our roots to focus on the Hillclimb and to put all our effort into creating the best event in SA.

-We did this to ensure competitors can compete on an equal footing.
-Over the years the Sports Cars and Single Seaters have become too fast for the racing saloons to stand any chance of victory.
-It was also a similar reason that we introduced the SuperCar Shootout in 2016 with great success.
+We did this to ensure competitors can compete on an equal footing across the various categories of cars.
+Over the years the Sports Cars and Single Seaters had become too fast for the racing saloons to stand any chance of victory.
+It was for a similar reason that we introduced the SuperCar Shootout in 2016 with great success.
 In that instance the modified saloons were too fast for the standard supercars giving them no chance.
-The cars will practice, qualify and compete in their classes as per the King of the Hill but will have their own shootout final between the ten fastest cars in each category.
+The cars practice, qualify and compete in their classes as per the King of the Hill, but have their own shootout final between the ten fastest cars in each category.

 After running the scrutineering, race car display and town parade in the centre of town almost from inception, in 2023 we formally introduced the Fan Fest to the event.
 This is now an event-within-an-event adding car and motoring related exhibitions, music and entertainment to the offering.
 We this as an integral element of the lifestyle event philosophy we have always followed.